nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-platform-user-registration.md

 2. Create your password by typing it.
     ![]({{file name='invitation-password-creation.png' space='userdoc' page='managing-users-and-groups'}} ?w=300,border=true,thumbnail=true)
 3. Log in to the Nuxeo Platform.

+Once the invited user has validated the invitation by clicking on the invitation link and setting his password, the administrator can see the invitation in **Accepted** state.

 ## Technical Configuration Overview